sschneider138/PaintPalWebsite/README.md

 -Added added volume calculation for one wall
 -Added functionality for metric or US standard units, whichever user prefers -Added docker virtial postgres db found in docker-compose.yml file

+-8/14/2023
+-Added backend image processing to highlight largest planar surface -Added calculations to extract real-world distances from image -Added upload and cleanup processes for image upload -Added upload page for image
+-Added dimension importing from image for wall height and length